m-yemer/CPSC525-cwe306-project/readme.md

 # ToDo CLI App — CWE-306 Vulnerability

-This is a deliberately To-Do application created to demonstrate
+This is a deliberately ToDo application created to demonstrate
 CWE-306: Missing Authentication for Critical Function.

 ## What it does